Architecture And Operating Model

 Routing model

 The router is designed to be neutral-first and adapter-based.
+Architecture shifted from a single monolithic router to an intermediate representation (RouterManifest) which generates four distinct outputs:

 Query and scoring model